evmns/evmns-contracts/README.md

 ### Release flow

+### How to use

+#### Registering Domains

+Registration of EVMNS domains can be done through the EVMNS Registrar interface.
+Call the registrar.register(name, owner, price) method for domain registration.
+Here, name is the domain name to be registered (e.g. "myname.eth"), owner is the owner of the domain (must be a valid Ethereum address), and price is the amount of EOS required for registration.
+Here's an example in JavaScript:

+     const registrarAddr = "0x6090A6e47849629b7245Dfa1Ca21D94cd15878Ef"; // EVMNS Registrar contract address
+     const registrarABI = [{"constant":false,"inputs":[{"name":"_subname","type":"string"},{"name":"_owner","type":"address"}],"name":"register","outputs":[],"payable":true,"type":"function"}]; // EVMNS Registrar contract ABI
+     const name = "myname"; // Domain name to register const owner = "0x1234567890123456789012345678901234567890"; // Ethereum address of the domain owner const price = web3.toWei(0.01, "ether"); // Amount of EOS required for registration (0.01EOS in this example)

+     const registrar = web3.eth.contract(registrarABI).at(registrarAddr);
+     registrar.register(name, owner, {value: price});

+#### Resolving Domains

+Through EVMNS resolution, EVMNS domains can be resolved to Ethereum addresses, IP addresses, Swarm content hash, etc. Call the resolver.addr(name) method to resolve a domain to an Ethereum address.
+Here's an example in JavaScript:

+     const resolverAddr = "0x5FfC014343cd971B7eb70732021E26C35B744cc4"; // EVMNS Resolver contract address
+     const resolverABI = [{"constant":true,"inputs":[{"name":"name","type":"bytes32"}],"name":"addr","outputs":[{"name":"ret","type":"address"}],"payable":false,"type":"function"}]; // EVMNS Resolver contract ABI
+     const name = "myname.eth"; // Domain name to resolve

+     const resolver = web3.eth.contract(resolverABI).at(resolverAddr);
+     const addr = resolver.addr(web3.sha3(name));
+     console.log(addr);

+#### Domain Renewal

+Using EVMNS domains have an expiration period by default and if the domain is not renewed, the owner may lose their ownership.
+Call the registrar.renew(name, newExpiration) method to renew a domain.
+Here, name is the domain to renew, and newExpiration is the new expiration time.
+Here's an example in JavaScript:

+     const registrarAddr = "0x6090A6e47849629b7245Dfa1Ca21D94cd15878Ef"; // EVMNS Registrar contract address
+     const registrarABI = [{"constant":false,"inputs":[{"name":"_subname","type":"string"},{"name":"_owner","type":"address"}],"name":"register","outputs":[],"payable":true,"type":"function"}, {"constant":false,"inputs":[{"name":"_subname","type":"string"},{"name":"_newExpiration","type":"uint256"}],"name":"renew","outputs":[],"payable":true,"type":"function"}]; // EVMNS Registrar contract ABI
+     const name = "myname.eth"; // Domain name to renew
+     const newExpiration = web3.eth.getBlock("latest").timestamp + 365 * 86400; // New expiration time (current time + 1 year)

+     const registrar = web3.eth.contract(registrarABI).at(registrarAddr);
+     registrar.renew(name, newExpiration, {value: web3.toWei(0.01, "ether")}); // Domain renewal requires payment of a certain amount of EOS

+#### Reverse Resolution

+In addition to resolving EVMNS domains to Ethereum addresses, EVMNS also has a reverse resolution function that allows Ethereum addresses to be resolved to EVMNS domains.
+Call the setName(name) method of the EVMNS Reverse Registrar interface to resolve an Ethereum address to an EVMNS domain.
+Here, name is the domain name to be resolved.
+Here's an example in JavaScript:

+     const reverseRegistrarAddr = "0x9062C0A6Dbd6108336BcBe4593a3D1cE05512069"; // EVMNS Reverse Registrar contract address const reverseRegistrarABI = [{"constant":false,"inputs":[{"name":"name","type":"string"}],"name":"setName","outputs":[],"payable":false,"type":"function"}]; // EVMNS Reverse Registrar contract ABI const name = "myname.eth"; // Domain to resolve to

+     const reverseRegistrar = web3.eth.contract(reverseRegistrarABI).at(reverseRegistrarAddr);
+     reverseRegistrar.setName(name, {from: web3.eth.accounts[0]}); // An operation must be performed using the Ethereum account of the domain owner

 Smart contract development tends to take a long release cycle.
 To prevent unnecessary dependency conflicts, please create a feature branch (`features/$BRNACH_NAME`) and raise a PR against the feature branch.
-The feature branch must be merged into master only after the smart contracts are deployed to the Ethereum mainnet.
+The feature branch must be merged into master only after the smart contracts are deployed to the EVM mainnet.